 In the summer of 2012, the Guthrie will produce the American premiere of the musical Roman Holiday, June 9-Aug.
 19, 2012.
 Paul Blake (St. Louis Muny and Broadway's White Christmas) penned the libretto.
 John Miller-Stephany will direct.
 The score will include "Easy to Love," "Let's Misbehave," "Begin the Beguine" and "Night and Day."

-On the Wurtele Thrust Stage
+Here' the Guthrie season at a glance: On the Wurtele Thrust Stage

 Sept.
 10-Nov.
 5, 2011